flexewebs/books/MakingPerfectSoftware.md

 The manipulation needs to be as close to 100% predictable and testable as possible.

 This is why the formal qualification related to Software Engineering is called Computer Science.

+## Mechanics

+Software is great at automating those things which are either mechanical in nature or can be sequenced as a set of repeatable, procedural steps.

+Software also works very well for clearly structured things.

+The word 'thing' is the key here.

+Things are objects which can be described with their attributes, functionalities they can perform and information they take in and put back out.

+Unless we are dealing with things, creating software will be hard or impossible.

+Things 'string together' into mechanical creations, which are carefully (which I like to split up into care-fully) put together to create higher order value.

 ## Psychology